 Overview

-Latest News: Published report of 2024 FROST Implementers Meeting, including slide decks, key quotes, key URLs, rough transcript, and rough summary (9/24/24).
-Remember that our FROST Developer’s Meeting is on December 4th (10am).
-Sign up to our Gordian Developers mailing list or Signal channel to receive the invitations for the meeting.
+Latest News: Published report of late 2024 Developers Meeting (12/11/24).
+Published report of 2024 FROST Implementers Meeting, including slide decks, key quotes, key URLs, rough transcript, and rough summary (9/24/24).
+Sign up to our Gordian Developers mailing list or Signal channel to receive invitations for future meetings.

 FROST (Flexible Round-Optimized Schnorr Threshold Signatures) is a threshold signature scheme built on Schnorr signatures that allows for “T of N” signers, each of whom hold a share of a private key, to produce a valid signature for that private key.
 Because of its foundation in Schnorr, it has several interesting characteristics, such as signature aggregation, where a set of signatures look exactly the same as a single signature.
 Beyond that, FROST improves on the fundamentals of Schnorr through improved network efficiency and protection against forgery attacks.